Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Buffer information
 ******************

-XRT provides few other APIs to obtain information related to the buffer.
+XRT provides few other API Class member functions to obtain information related to the buffer.

-   - ``xrtBOSize`` (C++: member function ``xrt::bo::size``): Size of the buffer
+   - The member function ``xrt::bo::size()``: Size of the buffer
-   - ``xrtBOAddr`` (C++: member function ``xrt::bo::address``) : Physical address of the buffer
+   - The member function ``xrt::bo::address()`` : Physical address of the buffer

 Kernel and Run
 --------------

-The XRT kernel APIs support creating of kernel handle (or object in C++) from currently loaded xclbin.
-The kernel handle is used to execute the kernel function on the hardware instance (Compute Unit or CU) of the kernel.
+To execute a kernel on a device, first a kernel class object has to be created from currently loaded xclbin.
+The kernel object can used to execute the kernel function on the hardware instance (Compute Unit or CU) of the kernel.

-A Run handle/object represents an execution of the kernel.
-Upon finishing the kernel execution, the Run handle/object can be reused to invoke the same kernel function if desired.
+A Run object represents an execution of the kernel.
+Upon finishing the kernel execution, the Run object can be reused to invoke the same kernel function if desired.

 The following topics are discussed below

-       - Obtaining kernel handle/object from XCLBIN
+       - Obtaining kernel object from XCLBIN
        - Getting the bank group index of a kernel argument
        - Reading and write CU mapped registers
        - Execution of kernel and dealing with the associated run